rodolfoap/kernel-odroid-u3/README.md

 ## Usage

-* Build the kernel (do not hesitate to fork and fix issues, the apt command was run on a dirty fs, some dependencies might be missing):
+* Cross-build the kernel on an external machine (do not hesitate to fork and fix issues, the apt command was run on a dirty fs, some dependencies might be missing):

 ```
 ./build
 ```
+* Make a backup of your Odroid-U3 card.
 * Install some distro on the Odroid-U3, e.g. https://github.com/hexdump0815/imagebuilder/releases/tag/190924-01
-* Copy the result to the install root, unpack it, run the following commands and reboot
+* Copy the result to the install root, unpack it, run the following commands and reboot:

 ```
 chown -R root: /boot